gridonic/ConsoleServiceProvider/README.md

 $app = new Silex\Application();

-// your beautiful silex bootstrap
+// Your beautiful silex bootstrap

 return $app;